Up to 60% off sofas & mattresses — limited‑time deals.

 Compare Performance Scores of These Mattresses

-Reading the numbers like a commentator: the RV Mattress and Signature Organic are the most evenly balanced overall, with the RV Mattress leading slightly on support and pressure relief.
-The Core Comfort is the “steady value” option—strong support and durability cues, but less surface luxury.
-The Bunk Mattress holds its own on motion and comfort, but edge support is the most obvious limitation.
+On our 5-point scoring (see testing methods), the RV Mattress and Signature Organic were the most evenly balanced, with the RV build leading slightly on support and pressure relief in our notes.
+The Core Comfort was the “steady value” option—strong support and durability cues, just less softness up top.
+The Bunk Mattress held its own for comfort in a smaller bed, but edge support and thin builds were the obvious limitations.

 How to Choose the Foamma Mattress?

-If you need a non-standard size or a built-in platform, start with RV Mattress or either custom-cut model.
-For couples sensitive to motion, I’d lean Signature Organic first, then RV Mattress.
-If you want the most straightforward stable feel for back/stomach starts, Core Comfort is the simplest path.
-For bunk beds and narrow spaces, Bunk Mattress makes sense—just prioritize enough thickness for adult bodies, especially if you’re over 200 lbs or start on your stomach.
+If you need a non-standard size or a built-in platform, start with the RV Mattress or either custom-cut model.
+For couples who are sensitive to motion, the Signature Organic was the steadiest in our tests, with the RV Mattress close behind.
+If you want the most predictable, flatter support for back or stomach starts, the Core Comfort is the simplest pick.
+For bunks and narrow spaces, the Bunk Mattress makes sense—just don’t undersize thickness for adult bodies, especially if you’re over 200 lbs or you start the night on your stomach.

 Limitations

-Foamma’s foam-forward designs tend to trade bounce and reinforced edges for steadiness and motion control.
-If you want a springy surface for easy repositioning, these will feel more subdued.
-Heavy sleepers who sit on the edge a lot will notice compression, especially on smaller or thinner builds.
-The Bunk Mattress is the most sensitive to thickness choice; thinner versions can feel constrained for heavier adults or nightly stomach sleepers.
+Foamma’s all-foam designs trade bounce and reinforced edges for steadiness and motion control (more context: mattress durability).
+If you like a springy surface for quick repositioning, these will feel more subdued; all-foam beds can also be more prone to off-gassing right after unboxing.
+If you sit on the edge a lot, you’ll notice compression—especially on smaller or thinner builds.
+The Bunk Mattress is the most sensitive to thickness choice, and thinner versions are less forgiving for heavier sleepers.

 Foamma Mattress Vs. Alternatives